-- Custom 3-D designer cast art in a premium Antique Pewter and Antique Brass hardware finish in a Twist Ballpoint
+- Custom 3-D designer cast art in a premium Chrome and 24k gold hardware finish in a Twist Ballpoint

 - Made from Original Construction Beam recently removed during maintenance and upgrade by current owner